javiacei/developing_in_a_black_hole/speech.md

 tmux is a client-server terminal multiplexer that lets you switch between several programs in one terminal.

+> Example execute tmux

 To execute it, you only have to run `tmux` in your terminal.
 Like Vim, Tmux use `.tmux.conf` file to configure Tmux.
 I invite you to see the tmux.conf file that I have in my dotfiles repository to see the configuration that I'm going to use here today.

 # Windows

+> Example create windows

 I will start creating two windows, one for the slides and the other to open OnTruck project.
 In the first window I'll open the slides using vimdeck and in the other vim.

+> Example move between windows

+We can move between windows directly using the number of the window or seeing the list of windows that I have.

+> Example rename the tab

 Once that we can our windows created I change the name of the windows to be more verbose and know where I am.

-We can change between windows directly using the number of the window or seeing the list of windows that I have.

 # Panels

+Instead of use only windows, I like to use windows with different panels

+> Example panels: vim + docker + shell + terminal

-Instead of use only windows, I like to use windows with different panels.
-So in the window with the OnTruck project I usually have the editor vim, one panel with the docker container to see the trace, one panel with a python shell and one more with a simple terminal inside the project to commit changes or execute django commands.
+so in the window with the OnTruck project I usually have vim, one panel with the docker container, one panel with a python shell and one more with a simple terminal inside the project to commit changes or execute django commands.

 This panels configuration lets you make all your common action in only one window.
 For example we can be coding and:

+> Example move to shell

-- If you need to execute somethign in Python in the context of your app you only need to go to the shell panel
+If you need to execute somethign in Python in the context of your app you only need to go to the shell panel

+> Example ipdb + postman POST /driver + docker container

-- Or imagine that you are debugging with `ipdb`, you can use the docker container tab to do this
+Or imagine that you are debugging with `ipdb`, you can use the docker container tab to do this

 and always seeing the code you are working with.

 Somethimes the size of your panels is not enough and you can resize it or some useful operation is to maximaze the panel where you are working.

+> Example maximaze docker panel

 For example if I want to have all the screen to debug I move to the docker container panel and maximaze.

+> Example move panels number

 You can move between panels using the panels number, but I prefer to move between them like vim.

+> Example move vim-tmux

-To do that you can install a Vim plugin calls `vim-tmux-navigator` and mapping the move between panels in tmux.conf file.
+To do that you can install a Vim plugin calls `vim-tmux-navigator` and map the keys you use to the move between panels in tmux.conf file.
 This plugins integrate vim and tmux panels so you can move between vim and tmux panels using the same way.

-> Open .tmux.conf file

 # Navigation

 You can navigate in a tmux panel exactly as in vim, but of course, not with all vim functionality.

+> Example error in POST driver

 Imagine that we are coding and testing our application and we have an exception.
 So the first thing to do is navigate to see the trace of your program and second open the file where the failure resides.

 # Sync

 One amazing functionality of tmux is the panels syncronization.
 You can execute the same in different panels at the same time.

+> Example machine1 + machine2 edit file

-For example this is really useful when you want check the status of a service in different front machines.
-Indeed you can change the code of a file in diferrent machines at same time, but remember you should do this at production ;).
+For example this is really useful when you want check the status of a service in different machines or change the code of a file in diferrent machines at same time, but remember you shouldn't do this at production ;).

 # Pair Prog

 And my favourite tmux feature is the posibility to work with your coworker in pair programming.
 Before, to run tmux, I have executed tmux without arguments.
 When you do that, you are creating a tmux session and attach to it.

+> Example tmux detached mode

 Instead of that we can create a named session in detached mode and after that you can connect to it.

 With tmux two (or more) different users can connect to the same session.

+> Example attach + open vim + attach new session

 Using this, we can create a named session in a development environment, connect via ssh, attach to the named session and the magic starts to happen.

-# Resources

-I only have read this book about tmux and it's a really good.
-It gives you all the knowledge that you need to use tmux and how you can configure step by step.

 # HTTPie